DD2480-Group26/DD2480-CI/README.md

 This project implements the [Continous Integration (Asssignment 2)](https://kth.instructure.com/courses/31884/assignments/185708).

 This program is the core code for a CI server linked to GitHub.
 On push the GitHub repository send an https request to the server.
 The server then clone the repository, compile and test the code.
+Then an e-mail is send to the members of the team.

 ## Project structure
 The main class are located in [`ci/src/main/java`](ci/src/main/ja).